JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 From the above _good reading list_ we've learned following things:

+- We need to make sure that our application works behind reverse proxy
   - We need to preserve the original host name in the request to the App Service
     - In practice this means that our App Service should be configured with same custom domain name as the Application Gateway
-- We need to make sure that our application works behind reverse proxy
+  - **Or** then your application should support scenario when it's behind reverse proxy
-  - Application should work with `X-Forwarded-*` headers
+    - Application should work with `X-Forwarded-*` and/or `X-Original-Host` headers
   - Our application should work when accessed using `/admin` path
 - Application Gateway adds `X-Original-Host` header to the backend request but it does not insert `X-Forwarded-Host` header
   - App Service authentication uses `X-Forwarded-Host` header to determine the redirect URL
-  - We need to create _rewrite rule_ in the Application Gateway to insert `X-Forwarded-Host` header to the backend requests **or** configure the App Service to use `X-Original-Host` header
+  - We need to create _rewrite rule_ in the Application Gateway to insert `X-Forwarded-Host` header to the backend requests **or** configure the App Service authentication to use `X-Original-Host` header

 Here are the high-level steps for our deployment: